-All of this progress, is putting us in the best position to realise housing outcomes that will be supported by the eligible infrastructure projects.
+All of this progress is putting us in the best position to realise housing outcomes that will be supported by the eligible infrastructure projects.

-NOTE: The following supporting material has been provided in support of this section: Appendix 1 - RLC Submission to Resource Management (Enabling Housing Supply and Other Matters) Amendment Bill - November 2021 Appendix 3 - POWFP and BOWFP Joint Programme Steering Group\Presentation\External\29\09\21 Appendix 4 - RFP for Contract FDS Intensification PC Design Guide
+NOTE: The following supporting material has been provided in support of this section:

+Appendix 1 - RLC Submission to Resource Management (Enabling Housing Supply and Other Matters) Amendment Bill - November 2021

-5. Status and Timing Response at EOI Stage Description of the current status and timing for the proposed housing development and associated infrastructure projects.
-The RLC Stormwater Master Plan 2021 was developed to identify the stormwater enabling works required to support the Pukehangi Heights greenfield development and respond to climate change.
-The Stormwater Master Plan details the required works and associated costs.
-Year 1 will be focussed on feasibility work, year 2 and 3 on detailed design and consenting and construction will begin in year 4.
-The project is expected to be delivered in 6 years. \$7M of the required funding for enabling stormwater projects has been provided by the DIA specifically to support the upgrade of the existing Linton Park East detention pond to enable compliance with new dam safety regulations.
-This is one of the four detention dams required to enable the development of the Pukehangi Plan Change 2 area and infill within the existing western catchment urban area.
-The DIA project is now at detailed design stage through an early contractor involvement process.
-Construction is programmed to start in October 2021 and completed in March 2022, therefore this project has not been included in the budget for this project.
-Inline with NPS-UD requirements, RLC is actively pursuing a plan change in relation to intensification.
-Currently we are working on the HBA that forms key piece of the evidence.
-We are aiming to notify the plan change in November 2022 and for it to become operative by 2024.
+Appendix 2 - Central PDA 1st Workshop Report_1 December 2021

+Appendix 3 - POWFP and BOWFP Joint Programme Steering Group_Presentation_External_29_09_21

+Appendix 4 - RFP for Contract FDS Intensification PC Design Guide

+5. Status and Timing

+Response at EOI Stage

+Description of the current status and timing for the proposed housing development and associated infrastructure projects.
+A high-level analysis has been completed to establish what is required to upgrade and improve the Central area flood management system.
+Year 1 will be focussed on feasibility work, year 2 on detailed design and consenting with construction beginning in year 3.
+The project is expected to be delivered within 5 years.

+Inline with NPS-UD requirements, RLC is actively pursuing a Plan Change in relation to intensification.
+Currently we are working on the Housing and Business Capacity Assessment (HBA) that forms key piece of the evidence.
+We are aiming to notify the Plan Change in November 2022 and for it to become operative by 2024.

 NOTE: The following supporting material has been provided in support of this section: